DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 3.md

 Don't replace the fonts for the UI elements in the game yet, as they might still be getting worked on.
 Instead, make a scene that shows off the several fonts you are considering and get feedback from the team.

 ### Tutorial Video Creation

+Right now, the tutorials in the game are still using placeholder videos.
+This needs to change.
+We need to start getting iterations of the tutorial videos in the game so we can start getting some feedback on them.

-The scriptable objects for the tutorials can be found in the 'Asse'
+The scriptable objects for the tutorials can be found in the 'Assest/Scriptable Objects/Tutorials_SO'.